Kylesky/production-chains-calculator/support files/README.md

                     <optional keys>: <??? optional: optional keys depending on the game>
                 }
             ],
-            "recipe_type": <string: this OR processes is required, recipe_type maps to a list of processes applicable to this recipe>, "duration": <number optional: only needed when using recipe_type>, "input" <optional: list of inputs to the recipe>: [ {
+            "type": <string: this OR processes is required, recipe_type maps to a list of processes applicable to this recipe>, "duration": <number optional: only needed when using recipe_type>, "input" <optional: list of inputs to the recipe>: [ {